Course Name: Newport Country Club

 Location: Newport, Rhode Island

 Newport C.C.’s illustrious history has only grown in recent years thanks to a thrilling 1995 U.S. Amateur won by Tiger Woods and 2006 U.S. Women’s Open won by Annika Sorenstam.
-Perhaps another big name will win when the U.S. Senior Open comes to town in 2020.
+The U.S. Senior Open was slated for 2020, but was cancelled due to Covid-19.
 Notable awards for Newport C.C. include:

 Conditions: 8/10, Newport C.C. has no irrigation system so the conditions are almost completely at the mercy of the weather.
 In the summer, these fairways play incredibly firm and fast, making the course play shorter than the scorecard.
 The rough at Newport is thick and penal, but pales in comparison to the gnarly fescue you’ll encounter on some holes.